shbatm/esphome-milight/README.md

 The goal here is to flash your ESP with the firmware.
 This should be done with ESPHome.
 * Create a yaml file with the example provided.
 * Import the "milight" directory by copying the files to the root directory of your ESPHome installation.
 (In my case the root directory is "\config\esphome\")
 * Deploy this to your devices.

 #### Pair Bulbs

 If you need to pair some bulbs, how to do this is [described in the wiki](https://github.com/sidoh/esp8266_milight_hub/wiki/Pairing-new-bulbs).
 * When the ESPHome module is deployed in "DEBUG" mode, it will log received and decoded packets to determine Device and Group id's from your existing remotes

-# 2. DCF77 module ESPhome
-See the attached example "example_dcf77.yaml"